 We still need to confirm that R-GMA can handle the stress of job monitoring under "real-world" deployment and operation conditions.
 As it will be a major vehicle for the running of CMS software, the LCG is an obvious platform for such work.
-Although R-GMA is part of the LCG 2.2.0 release it is not a mandatory component, and many sites have not yet installed it for their WNs.
-Even if the R-GMA infrastructure is in place and working, it may still not be able to support CMS applications monitoring, either intrinsically, because CMS' needs are too demanding, or simply because of the load on R-GMA from other users.
-In the first section below we consider the availability of R-GMA to Grid users; the second discusses the testing of R-GMA in a shared environment.
+R-GMA is part of the LCG middleware; however, even if the R-GMA infrastructure is in place and working it may still not be able to support CMS applications monitoring, either intrinsically, because CMS' needs are too demanding, or simply because of the load on R-GMA from other users.